-Problem-based approach is often referred to as learner centered approach allows the student to conduct a thorough research, integrating theory with practice and applying knowledge to solve a particular problem.
-Thus, the student is more focused on developing a viable solution by revisiting the basic concepts of various disciplines.
+Problem-based approach is often referred to as a learner-centered approach that allows the learner conduct a thorough research, integrating theory with practice and applying knowledge to solve a particular problem.
+Thus, the learner is more focused on developing a viable solution by revisiting the basic concepts of various disciplines.

 It has also been observed that problem-based learning helps in reinforcing the self-reflective nature of leaning.
 It enables one sharpen his/her cognitive processing skills.
 Due to the way the problem is structured and the various methods used to solve it, learners get to experience real world situations.